pranav-srinivas/CellNetworkX/README.md

 EnvisionPPI
 ===========

-A project to visualize ppi's.
+A project to visualize interactions between Proteins.